dzhou45/EasyAnimator/README.md

 -GUI that responds to user input and changes the animation accordingly

--Activity log that keeps track of the last 8 inputs
+-Event log that keeps track of the last 11 inputs

 Code available upon request